anilv/rdio_api/README.md

 All the methods are exactly as in the [API docs](http://developer.rdio.com/docs/read/rest/Methods), camel cased and all the endpoints are also exactly the same.

 OAuth flow is not part of this gem.
-Recommend using [OmniAuth](https://github.com/intridea/omniauth) a fantastic gem.
+Recommend using [OmniAuth](https://github.com/intridea/omniauth).
 Also check Rdio [OAuth documentation](http://developer.rdio.com/docs/read/rest/oauth).

 Usage Examples